slightknack/machine-110/README.md

 Cyclic Tag Systems (CTS).
 A CTS is a simple machine that works as follows:

-There are a set of rules which are binary strings.
-For example:
+A CTS contains a set of rules, and some memory.
+These 'rules' are just binary strings:

 ```
 "0"
 "1010"